A definitive guide to the Flat Rate scheme in Italy

 Nuova call-to-action

-Requirements to access the flat-rate scheme in 2023 in Italy
+Requirements to access the flat-rate scheme in Italy

 In order to access and to enjoy the numerous tax advantages of the flat-rate scheme in Italy and to obtain economic savings, there are some requirements that must be met (and maintained over time).